huss-osman/linux-fundamentals/bash-scripting/README.md

 ---

-## Bash Battle Arena (Levels 1–3)
+## Bash Battle Arena (Levels 1–15)

 Bash Battle Arena is used to reinforce **Bash fundamentals** through progressively harder scripting challenges.

 Each level documents:

 - The challenge goal
 - Bash concepts being tested
 - Commands and patterns used
 - A brief explanation of why the solution works
 - A key learning takeaway

 Bash Battle Arena is treated as a learning exercise, not a puzzle to brute-force.
 The emphasis is on understanding **shell behaviour and execution flow**, rather than memorising syntax.

-These exercises help develop production-grade scripting and operational thinking.

 ➡️ [View Bash Battle Arena](./bashbattlearena)